tonyscottpage/site/services.markdown

 <h2 id="coaching">Coaching</h2>

 Coaching gives you a way to shift so that others can produce the required results.
-The FT quotes us in ["Can coaching make the difference?"]({{ site.baseurl}}/documents/ftcoaching.pdf), and our answer is yes.
+The FT quotes us in ["Can coaching make the difference?"]({{ site.baseurl}}/documents/ftcoaching.pdf), and our answer is "yes".
 Yes:

 - Jessica a new CEO can focus on how to transform her organisation
 - Miguel can discover how differently to enrol his jaded leadership team